r-spatialecology/landscapemetrics/README.md

 #>  8     1 patch     1     8 area   0.0001
 #>  9     1 patch     1     9 area   0.0003
 #> 10     1 patch     2    10 area   0.0035
-#> # ... with 314 more rows
+#> # … with 314 more rows
 ```

 ### Utility functions

 **landscapemetrics** further provides several visualization functions,
-e.g. show all labeld patches or the core area of all patches.
+e.g. show all labeled patches or the core area of all patches.
 All
 visualization functions start with the prefix `show_`
 (e.g. `show_cores()`).